linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 32 For a good chapter on this topic, see Koller, Goedhart, and Wessels, Valuation, 427-442.
 33 "Kimberly-Clark Announces Year-End 2021 Results And 2022 Outlook," January 26, 2022.
 See www.news.kimberly-clark.com/2022-01-26-KIMBERLY-CLARK-ANNOUNCES-YEAR-END-2021-RESULTSAND-2022-OUTLOOK.
 34 Bikki Jaggi, Beixin Lin, Suresh Govindaraj, and Picheng Lee, "The Value Relevance of Corporate Restructuring Charges," Review of Quantitative Finance and Accounting, Vol. 32, No. 2, February 2009, 101-128.
-35 Here's the calculation: We take  $560 million, multiply it by the complement of the assumed tax rate of 25 percent (.75 = 1 -.25), and capitalize it by the cost of capital of 6 percent.
-So,$ 420 million/.06 = $7,000 million.
+35 Here's the calculation: We take  \$560 million, multiply it by the complement of the assumed tax rate of 25 percent (.75 = 1 -.25), and capitalize it by the cost of capital of 6 percent.
+So,\$ 420 million/.06 = \$7,000 million.
 36 Venkat Ramana Reddy Peddireddy, "Estimating Maintenance CapEx," Columbia University PhD Thesis, 2021.

 37 Matteo Arena and Stephen Ferris, "A Survey of Litigation in Corporate Finance," Managerial Finance, Vol 43, No.1, 2017, 4-18.